ckoshka/langwitch-deno/README.md

 Lastly, you need some sentences for it to draw from.
 By default, it will download at most 5 million sentences covering equal proportions of everything available.

 It has general datasets covering the internet, UN transcripts, movie dialogue, novels, Wikipedia, scientific journals, and news articles.
 It also has topics covering specialised technical vocabulary.

 See if any pique your interest.
+You can browse the high-resource directory [here](https://archive.org/download/english-portuguese-statmt) and the low-resource directory [here](https://archive.org/download/bible_alignments_v2) while the installer is running.
+I've been doing this by myself so far.
+I would love it if you had anything to contribute.

 ```
 english-armenian-topics_agriculture-ord3-gtrans-2022